Burn Surgery Fellowship

 - Compliance with the Health Sciences Center Drug Testing

-Eligible applicants apply through the National Residency Matching Program (NRMP) Specialties Matching Service (SAFAS).
+Eligible applicants apply through the Surgical critical care and Acute Care Surgery Fellowship Application Service (SAFAS).
 Applications are reviewed by the Program Director and selected applicants are invited to interview.
 Applicants are then evaluated on their standing within their residency program, educational qualifications, academic productivity (grants, publications, degrees, and experience), interview evaluation, and letters of recommendation.
 Finally, selected fellows are sent an offer letter.

 In addition to the SAFAS application, the following are required: